 - ‘Your wish is my command’: Give each other six minutes time in which you can ask the other anything, and they have to do it (this is where things get funny or spicy).

 - Relaxing with love: Book a 6-hour long spa package, relax with your loved one, and forget the world.

 - Relive the first date: Get into the character, or swap your roles and recreate your first date.

-- Try out an extreme sport: To make it even more special, take up bungee jumping, or skydiving with your partner.
+- Try out sport: To make it even more special, take up some sport that is of interest to both of you.

 Celebrate your love together and create memories.
 Love is not always enough for a celebration.
 Sometimes, you need gifts and rewards too.

 Here are a few individual gifting ideas for a six-month wedding anniversary.